The Physiotherapy Clinics

 • Safe return to exercise after pregnancy, surgery, or injury

-• These problems are very common and can significantly impact how women live.
+• These problems are very common and can significantly impact how women live and we don’t know how many of these women could be, or could have been, helped by physiotherapy.

 • 60% of women have incontinence at some point in their lives.